Welcome to today's edition of the Rush 24-7 podcast.

 It didn't surprise him.

-It was common to see men holding hands, embracing playing with each other.
+It was common to see men holding hands, embracing, playing with each other.

-Uh books have been out there for a while, uh, and nobody has commented much on them, but they are out there, and uh it this is the kind of thing that uh people unaware of this are gonna have a logical question or two.
+Books have been out there for a while, and nobody has commented much on them, but they are out there.

-Uh I have a couple questions.
+I have a couple questions.

 Has Denny Hasterd ever written books like this?

-I just could you bring a banana and you have a banana I want to put the banana in it.
+I want to put the banana in it.

-I thought we well it's probably a cucumber that we have.
+That was probably a cucumber that we have.

 I think it's a little inappropriate for you to read this on the radio.

-And Webb said, as as the host finished the excerpt, I don't think that's appropriate for you to read on the radio.
+And Webb said, as the host finished the excerpt, I don't think that's appropriate for you to read on the radio.

 Webb said that's not a sexual act.